 Looking for a place to grab a stein of beer and show off your new lederhosen?
-Herman Pirchner’s Alpine Village Theatrical Bar and Restaurant would have been the ideal place to do so.
-Inspired by Pirchner’s childhood home in the Austrian Alps, Alpine Village was decorated with Tyrolean décor and murals of Bavarian peasant life.
-Pirchner’s “lusty yodelers," "om-pa-pa" entertainment, and wait staff dressed in traditional leather breeches brought a little slice of the Alps to downtown Cleveland.
+Herman Pirchner’s Alpine Village Theatrical Bar and Restaurant, located at 1614 Euclid Avenue (directly across the street from the Palace Theater) was the place to do it.
+Inspired by Pirchner’s childhood home in the Austrian Alps, the restaurant featured Tyrolean décor, mountain scenes and murals of Bavarian peasant life.
+Pirchner’s “lusty yodelers,” om-pa-pa entertainment, ski-lodge-like bar, and waitstaff dressed in traditional leather breeches brought the Alps to downtown Cleveland.

-Herman Pirchner immigrated to the United States from Tyrol in western Austria in 1925.
-Departing from his childhood home, he left behind a future of working at his father's hostelry.
-Upon his arrival in Cleveland, he worked two jobs, one in a pretzel factory and one as a bus boy.
-Then, in defiance of Prohibition, he began to brew beer with his brothers, Otto and Karl.
-German social clubs would sell their finished product.
-Pirchner himself "could not understand how a beverage as wholesome and innocent as beer could be outlawed."
-When the Mafia expressed interest in taking over his operation, Pirchner’s brewing career came to an abrupt close.
-He then started a new career as a restauranteur, opening the Alpine Shore Club, formerly known as Marigold Gardens, located on East 185th Street and Lakeshore Boulevard.
-In the upstairs of the establishment, Pirchner ran a speakeasy.
-Once again, the Mafia wanted a piece of the alcohol pie.
-The Mafia harrassed Pirchner, setting off stink bombs in the restaurant.
-Pirchner fought back with the help of the safety service director, Eliot Ness.
-After that he was never again bothered by organized criminals.
-Despite this rough start, Pirchner continued on his own road to success.
-Undaunted by hard work and passionate about entertainment, Pirchner decided to share his Alpine spirit with Cleveland's city center.
+Herman Pirchner immigrated to the United States from Tyrol in western Austria in the mid 1920s.
+He soon was working two jobs, one in a pretzel factory and one as a bus boy.
+Then, in defiance of Prohibition, he began to brew beer with his brothers Otto and Karl.
+“How,” he once noted, “could a beverage as wholesome and innocent as beer be outlawed?”
+Pirchner’s brewing career came to an abrupt close when the Mafia tried to horn in on his operation.
+He then opened the Alpine Shore Club (formerly Marigold Gardens) on East 185th Street and Lakeshore Boulevard.
+On the establishment’s second floor, Pirchner ran a speakeasy.
+Once again, the Mafia pushed for a piece of the alcohol pie.
+They harassed Pirchner and set off stink bombs in the restaurant.
+He fought back with the help of Cleveland Public Safety Director Eliot Ness.
+After that Pirchner never again was bothered by organized crime.